On Decorating a Home

 Or perhaps I should say “visions.”
 There is no rule that says each room must have the same character.
 Why not a relaxed, comfortable living room adjoining a dining room that is markedly more formal, or a living room that has a good quality couch but maybe a dining room in which the furniture, although formal in arrangement, consists of a table, chairs and a sideboard bought on the cheap and then painted?

-Once you have some furniture, you can move on to decorative objects, with endless choices to be made.
+Once you have some furniture, you can move on to interior decorating and have some decorative objects ready, with endless choices to be made.
 As for rugs, begin with something simple and inexpensive.
 Nothing beats sisal; it won’t compete with your other possessions, and you can wait until your rooms have begun to come together to invest in a handsome Oriental rug.
 As you go through this process, think carefully about where you can economize (on rugs for example, since there are innumerable inexpensive, attractive carpets to be had) and where you can be extravagant (like a sofa, where quality and comfort are critical).
 As you scan the market for furniture and decorative objects, you will surely find pieces that are expensive, maybe even astronomical.
 But remember that these are almost certainly one-of-a-kind articles, so what confronts you is a

 now-or-never proposition.
 Don’t get consumed about where it will go in the house; if it’s beautiful, it will find its place.
 And don’t forget that handsome things, if prudently chosen, can be fine investments for you to make and your heirs to enjoy.